-As of March 31, 2012, the Company entered into contractor agreements to construct factory building, warehouse, dormitories and leasehold improvements on the land in Xinxing, the PRC for total consideration of \$5,814,000. \$5,057,000 had been paid and the remaining balance of \$757,000 is to be paid in accordance with the progress of the construction.
-The first phase of construction is expected to be completed by December 2012.
+As of March 31, 2013, the Company entered into contractor agreements to construct factory building and leasehold improvements on the land in Xinxing, the PRC for total consideration of \$1,823,000. \$1,563,000 has been paid, and the remaining balance of \$260,000 is to be paid in accordance with the progress of the construction.

-11. Discontinued Operations
+11 Discontinued Operations